-Your organisation may be able to add clauses into its contracts with others (such as suppliers) that allow your organisation to end these contracts if the Commonwealth terminates the Agreement under general condition 19.
+In addition to ensuring that your organisation effectively manages how it spends any grant and the timing of any payments to third parties, your organisation may be able to add clauses into its contracts with others (such as suppliers) that allow your organisation to end these contracts if the Commonwealth terminates the Agreement under general condition 19 and to manage any costs which may be associated with those arrangements.
 This can help manage the costs associated if the Commonwealth's funding stops.